 - There are facilities at Whangarei Falls, but not at any of the other waterfalls listed here.

-- Bring insect repellent, sun screen, and a light jacket.
+- Bring insect repellent, sunscreen, and a light jacket.
 The weather is quick to change, and it is often cooler in the forest, a nice treat in the summer.

 - Bring togs and towels if you might want to swim at some of these locations.

-- If you are traveling to the top of the North Island and returning on the same route, you may want to split your visit, seeing two waterfalls on the way up, and the other two on the way back (this is actually what we did).
+- If you are travelling to the top of the North Island and returning on the same route, you may want to split your visit, seeing two waterfalls on the way up, and the other two on the way back (this is actually what we did).

 Have you seen any of these Northland waterfalls?
 Do you have a favourite?